Raising the salary threshold for work permits

 What will the proposal do?

-It would set a new salary threshold of around 33,000 kronor a month, meaning that anyone earning below this figure would not qualify for a work permit.
-The exact figure hasn’t been set yet, but the Sweden Democrats and government proposed setting it at the average Swedish salary – 33,000 kronor a month – in the Tidö coalition agreement after the election.
+It would set a new salary threshold of around 80 percent of Sweden's median salary, meaning that anyone earning below this figure would not qualify for a work permit.

 What’s the status of the proposal?